convince-project/refine-plan/README.md

 ## Running the experiments for 'Planning under Uncertainty from Behaviour Trees'

+In case of code updates after paper submission/publication, please consider downloading the `iros-2025` release of this repository.

 ### Book Store Navigation Domain

 The planning script for the book store experiment is found at `bin/bookstore_planning.py`.